manthan787/distributed-kvstore/README.md

 **Server** code is responsible for spinning up new http servers and enabling servers to store key-value pairs in-memory.

+The proxy server exposes an HTTP API that clients can use to `put` and `get` key-value pairs.

 ## Running the code